-Rebuilding and upgrading the coaster brake on an old Sachs Torpedo Duomatic model 102The old Sachs Torpedo Duomatic kick-back two speed hubs from the sixties and early seventies were built to last and some of them are still in use today.
+Rebuilding and upgrading the coaster brake on an old Sachs Torpedo Duomatic model 102The old Sachs Torpedo Duomatic kick-back two speed hubs from the sixties and early seventies were built to last and many of them are running today.
 The earlier 102 version was equipped with a nicely engineered brass brake cylinder.
-However, this type of cylinder will in my experience lose significant braking power as it wears.
-The later R 2110 models of the Duomatic hubs switched to a more aggressively serrated steel brake shoe assembly, probably to reduce production cost and maybe also to provide more consistent braking performance over time.
+However, this type of cylinder will lose significant braking power as it wears.
+The later R 2110 models of the Duomatic hubs switched to a more simple serrated steel brake shoe assembly, probably to reduce production cost and maybe also to provide more consistent braking performance over time.
 Please note that different lubrication is needed for brass and steel brake shoes.
 This is covered later on this page.